Davidvandijcke/famafrench17/README.md

 # famafrench17
-R Code for Assigning Fama-French 17-Industry Classification
+R Code for Assigning Fama-French Industry Classification.

+Currently implemented:
+- 17-Industry Classification.

+This is a work in progress.
+Feel free to add other versions of the Fama-French classification, possibly using the code I provided.